abstractlyZach/reZIDE/README.md

 pipx install reZIDE
 ```

-You can also do this if you don't mind modifying your system Python environment:
+You can also use [pip](https://pip.pypa.io/en/stable/installing/) if you don't mind modifying your system Python environment:
 ```
 pip install reZIDE
 ```